feral-dot-io/protoc-gen-elmer/README.md

 }
 ```

 Every `.proto` is self-describing and generates a single Elm module.
-This will create the file `My.FirstExample.elm`.
+This will create the file [My.FirstExample.elm](/examples/readme/Ex01Records.elm).
 Here's a snippet:
 ```elm
 {-| Our very first Protobuf!
 -}